-Zone six has slightly more mild temperatures that rarely go over -10 below zero.
+Planting zones six has slightly more mild temperatures that rarely go over -10 below zero.
 It also has very warm summer months that stretch from mid-March until the end of October.
 Various vegetable plants thrive in this zone, and you can easily plant and harvest corn, peppers, tomatoes, squash, cucumbers, and potatoes.
 Annuals and perennials do well too, as long as you give them time to root.

 If you want to start your plants, you should start them very early in the season and transplant them outside.
-Several examples of plants that do well in this zone include:
+Several examples of plants that do well in this planting zone include: